yournextstore/new.store/docs/new-store-prd.md

 done
 ```

-### 8.2 Internal Static Image Library Viewer
+### 8.3 Internal Image Library Viewer

-**Goal:** Provide an internal tool for the development team to easily browse, search, and understand the contents of the static image library (images, descriptions, embeddings stored in `library.json`).
+**Goal:** Provide an internal tool for the development team to easily browse, search, and understand the contents of the **image library stored in the PostgreSQL database and Vercel Blob storage**.

 **Features (MVP):**
 - **Location:** A new page within the application, accessible via a dedicated route (e.g., `/dev/image-library`).
 Access control will be added using the existing authentication mechanism, gating access to authorized users.
 - **UI:** A simple web interface (React component) displaying:
-  - Thumbnails of images from the static library (loaded from Vercel Blob).
+  - Thumbnails of images from the **database** (loaded from Vercel Blob URLs stored in the DB).
-  - The associated description and filename for each image.
+  - The associated description, filename, source, and other relevant metadata for each image.
-  - A search input bar.
-- **Search:** Basic, case-insensitive text search filtering images based on keywords in their descriptions and/or filenames.
+- **Search:** Basic, case-insensitive text search filtering images based on keywords in their **descriptions and/or filenames stored in the database**.
-- **Pagination:** Implement simple pagination for the results if the library contains many images (assume < 10k images for initial design).
+- **Pagination:** Implement simple pagination for the results, querying the database with appropriate LIMIT/OFFSET clauses.

 **Technical Implementation:**
 - **Backend API Route:** A Next.js API Route (e.g., `app/api/dev/image-library/search/route.ts`) will handle search requests.
 This is preferred over Server Actions for easier standalone debugging/testing.
 - **Data Loading:**
-  - The API route will load the large static `library.json` file (containing paths, descriptions, filenames, and embeddings).
+  - The API route will connect to the **Neon PostgreSQL database**.
-  - **Manual Loading & Caching:** Use `fs.readFileSync` within a caching mechanism (e.g., module-level variable) to load the data only once per warm function instance, avoiding re-reads on every request. *(Note: Current assumption is the JSON file is < 100MB.
-If it grows significantly larger, consider splitting the JSON into metadata and embeddings files, or alternative data storage)*.
-  - The API route filters the loaded data based on the text query parameter.
+  - It will query the `images` table based on the text query parameter (using `ILIKE` for case-insensitive text search) and pagination parameters (LIMIT/OFFSET).
-  - The API returns only the filtered list of matching image metadata (path/URL, description, filename) to the frontend.
+  - The API returns the filtered list of matching image metadata (Blob URL, description, filename, etc.) to the frontend.
+No large static file loading is required.
 - **Frontend:**
-  - The React component for the viewer page makes `fetch` requests to the backend API route on search input changes (with debouncing).
+  - The React component for the viewer page makes `fetch` requests to the backend API route on search input changes (with debouncing) and for pagination.
-  - Renders the filtered list of images and their details.
+  - Renders the list of images and their details fetched from the API.
-- **Data Freshness:** The viewer will reflect updates to `library.json` only after a full application redeployment.
+- **Data Freshness:** The viewer will reflect the current state of the `images` table in the database relatively close to real-time (depending on caching strategies, if any are added later).

 **Features (Stretch Goals):**
 - **Similarity Search:** Add functionality to search for images based on semantic similarity to a text query.
 This would require:
-  - Loading the embeddings on the backend.
-  - An endpoint to generate embeddings for user queries (using Vercel AI SDK `embed`).
+  - Generating an embedding for the user's query (using Vercel AI SDK `embed`).
-  - Calculating cosine similarity and returning ranked results.
+  - Performing a `pgvector` similarity search against the `embedding` column in the `images` table.
-- **Advanced Filtering/Sorting:** Add options to filter by hero image layout convention (`-left.jpg`, `-right.jpg`) or sort results.
+- **Advanced Filtering/Sorting:** Add options to filter by `source` ('static'/'generated'), `layout_hint`, or sort results by `created_at`, etc., by adding corresponding query parameters and `WHERE`/`ORDER BY` clauses to the backend SQL.

 **Considerations:**
-- **Performance:** Monitor cold start time and search performance of the API route with the large JSON file.
-Implement JSON splitting optimization if needed.
+- **Database Performance:** Monitor query performance, especially for text searches and potential similarity searches.
+Ensure appropriate database indexes are in place (standard indexes for text columns, HNSW for vector column).
 - **UI Scalability:** Ensure the frontend handles rendering potentially large numbers of search results efficiently (pagination helps initially).

 ---

-### 8.3 Implementation Plan (Post-PoC)
+### 8.4 Implementation Plan (Post-PoC)

-This plan outlines the development tasks for the On-Demand Image Generation and Internal Library Viewer features, which can be tackled independently or in parallel.
+This plan outlines the development tasks for the Database Migration, On-Demand Image Generation, and Internal Library Viewer features.
+The migration is a prerequisite for the other two.

+#### 8.4.1 Image Library Migration to PostgreSQL/pgvector
+- [ ] Provision Neon PostgreSQL database and enable `pgvector`.
+- [ ] Define and create the `images` table schema.
+- [ ] Add database connection details to environment variables.
+- [ ] Develop and run the one-time data migration script to populate the `images` table from `library.json` / static sources.
+- [ ] Refactor the `/api/generate` route's image selection logic to query the database using `node-postgres` and `pgvector` instead of loading `library.json`.
+- [ ] Test the existing image selection flow thoroughly to ensure it works correctly with the database backend.
+- [ ] Create necessary database indexes (e.g., HNSW on embeddings).

-#### 8.3.1 On-Demand Product Image Generation (getimg.ai)
+#### 8.4.2 On-Demand Product Image Generation (getimg.ai)
+- [ ] *(Prerequisite: 8.4.1 Complete)*
-- [ ] Add UI toggle/selector on the frontend to choose between "Stock Images" and "Generate New Images".
+- [ ] Add UI toggle/selector on the frontend to choose between "Stock Images" (DB Lookup) and "Generate New Images".
 - [ ] Implement basic conditional logic shell in `/api/generate` based on the UI selection.
 - [ ] Securely configure `getimg.ai` API key (env var).
 - [ ] Implement the backend logic within `/api/generate` for the "Generate New Images" path: